maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 RetroBASIC is designed to run any program that does not use platform-specific features.
 As string arrays are relatively commonly, it has to support them.
 This leads to it having to decide whether a reference in code like `A$(5)` is a slice or an array access.
 In the case that the syntax is clear, like Sinclair or Full, there is no ambiguity and one can use string arrays and string slicing in the same program using syntax like `A$(5)(5 TO 10)`, meaning the substring from the 5th to 10th character on in the string stored in slot five of `A$`.

-To work with the dialects that do not have unique syntax, like Dartmouth or Atari BASIC, RetroBASIC offers the `--slicing` command-line switch.
-When turned on, using `--slicing=1`, all "array like" parameters applied to strings are considered slices.
+To work with the dialects that do not have unique syntax, like Dartmouth or Atari BASIC, RetroBASIC offers two solutions.
+One is to use square brackets in place of parentheses, so `A$[5]` is always a slicing.
+Alternately, it can be turned globally on using the `--slicing=1` command line switch, in which case all "array like" parameters applied to strings are considered slices.

 #### Examples: